elastic/elasticsearch-net/docs/contents/elasticsearch-net/quick-start.md

 ## Connecting

-hit http://localhost:9200 in the browser you should see a similar response to this:
+Assumming `Elasticsearch` is already installed and running on your machine, go to http://localhost:9200 in your browser.
+You should see a similar response to this:

     {
       "status" : 200,